Skip to contents

 ## [,1]

-Here are a few ways in which you may want to inform the ar parameters in the model above:
+Here are a few ways in which you may want to inform the AR or MA parameters:

 JAGS code